 Direction

-Here in the centre of Eßleben you will already encounter the first four wayside shrines on your tour.
+Here in the centre of Eßleben you will come across the first four wayside shrines on your tour.
 The first is the Herrenmarter.

 Herrenmarter Eßleben

 With its height of almost five metres, the Herrenmarter cannot be overlooked.
-It consists of a wayside cross made of shell limestone with a base of sandstone.
-The statue at the foot of the cross is made of red sandstone and represents a seated Mary.
-According to the original inscription on the pedestal, the reason for the erection of the Herrenmarter was "gratitude for the preservation of the community of Essleben from great war hardship".
+It consists of a wayside cross made of shell limestone with a sandstone base.
+The statue at the foot of the cross is made of coloured sandstone and depicts a seated Mary.
+According to the original inscription on the plinth, the reason for erecting the cross was "gratitude for saving the community of Eßleben from great wartime hardship".

 Kirchstraße